knxd/knxd/README.md

 ## Migrating to 0.12

 * You may need "-B single" in front of any "-b ipt:" or "-b usb:".

+* You need "-e"; knxd no longer defaults to address 0.0.1.

+* You need "-E" if you want to allow clients to connect (options -u -i -T).
+  As that's almost always the case, knxd will print a warning.

 ## Migrating from ``eibd``